Angular Version Compatibility for Syncfusion® Components

 Usage of ngcc Packages

-The Angular Compatibility Compiler (ngcc) is used to make non-Ivy packages compatible with Ivy-based applications.
-For Syncfusion® components, use the following guidelines:
+The Angular Compatibility Compiler (ngcc) transforms packages to work with Ivy-based applications.
+For Syncfusion® components, follow these guidelines:

 -